 - 1. The physical space(s) that supports wellbeing, connection and are affordable - 2.
-The supports that will be offered in this setting including both natural, neighbourly support and paid support through PDD
+The way support will be offered in this setting that draws in natural neighbourly supports from community in tandem with required paid support through PDD.

 Each team will create a 'roadmap' that outlines the: